Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 • Inspect the air filter

-Old oil can lose its viscosity, meaning that it won’t lubricate engine parts properly and will result in a ruined engine.
+Old oil can lose its viscosity, meaning that it won’t lubricate engine parts properly and may result in a ruined engine.
 Karts with a Briggs engine will have a square-headed bolt at the bottom that can be removed to let oil in the engine flow out, and after you’ve cleaned up the mess and sludge caused by old oil (lay out loads of tarp), you can replace the bolt and pour in the fresh stuff.

 And lastly, a clean air filter is essential for keeping your engine healthy to help it last longer.
-Inspect it before every race or practice to make sure that it isn’t clogged with dirt and debris, and pick up a haul of air filter cleaners to keep it in top shape!
+Inspect it before every race or practice session to make sure that it isn’t clogged with dirt and debris, and pick up a haul of air filter cleaners to keep it in top shape!

 Kart Adjustments & Practicing At Your Own Track